inphobia/lggr-clone/docs/docker.md

     lggrdemo_syslog_1   /usr/sbin/syslog-ng -F           Up (healthy)   514/udp, 601/tcp, 6514/tcp
     lggrdemo_web_1      docker-php-entrypoint apac ...
 Up             127.0.0.1:888->80/tcp

+### Restart and rebuild

+To just stop and start again, a simple *docker-compuse down* and *docker-compose up -d* is enough.

+If you change anything on the Dockerfile or fetch a new git snapshot, you have to cleanup the images and rebuild again:

+    docker-compose down
+    docker-compose rm
+    docker-compose up --build -d

+For all those commands you have to be in the same folder where your *docker-compose.yml* file is placed.

 ## Initial access

 To get into the web gui of **lggr** you now would have to access http://127.0.0.1:888/login.php via a system local browser,